aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 The **cdk init** command creates a skeleton |cdk| program for you to work with and displays some useful commands to help you get started.

-Replace the contents of the file *index.ts* with the following code to create a class that extends **Stack**, and include some construction logic.

 .. note:: You can use an IDE, such as
    `Microsoft Visual Code <https://code.visualstudio.com/>`_, `Sublime Text <https://www.sublimetext.com/>`_ with the